 - Don’t miss an opportunity to hand out your business cards, such as leaving a card when you pay their check at a restaurant.

 - Be an active, engaged member of your community.

-What are you doing to build and nurture your sphere of influence?
+So, what are you doing to build and nurture your real estate sphere of influence?

 Real estate agents are always looking for an edge, some…Read More

 Real Estate Prospecting with Video Email

 One of the residual impacts of the pandemic is America’s…Read More

 One of the most daunting aspects of real estate lead…Read More